ulmerkott/jsonresume-theme-macchiato-ulmer/README.md

 # Macchiato Theme! ☕️+🥛

-(This is a forked and slightly modified version of) Macchiato it's a [JSON Resume](https://jsonresume.org/) theme based on [Theme Boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate) and [Caffeine Theme](https://github.com/kelyvin/jsonresume-theme-caffeine).
+(This is a forked and slightly modified version of) Macchiato-ibic it's a [JSON Resume](https://jsonresume.org/) theme based on [Theme Boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate) and [Caffeine Theme](https://github.com/kelyvin/jsonresume-theme-caffeine).

 ## Why?